tech-med/medlearnity.com/src/content/blog/usmle-step-3-percentiles/index.md

 ### 3\.
 Get Familiar with Computer-Based Case Simulations (CCS)

 Computer-based Case Simulations (CCS) differentiate Step 3 from the other USMLE exams.
 As stated before, you complete CCS cases on the second day of the USMLE Step 3 exam.
 The CCS portion of the exam makes up approximately one-third of the overall exam weight.
-So, this section should not be underestimated!
+So, this section should not be underestimated
 In addition to the practical application of medical knowledge, it requires strong familiarity with the software.
 The best way to ensure you won’t be caught off-guard with these cases is to get acquainted with the CCS software.
 You need to know how you will be timed and scored.
 Learn how to maneuver the CCS simulation software, so you’re comfortable using it on test day.
 We suggest doing this early in your study period so that you get as much practice as possible.
 Make sure you have gone through all the questions in CCS.
 They are available on the [official USMLE website](https://www.usmle.org/prepare-your-exam).

 ### 4\.
 Don’t Neglect Your Weaknesses